How to Use Claude AI for Beginners in 2026 (Free Guide)

 Copy prompt

 Search the web and give me a current, accurate summary of [topic].
-Focus on information from 2025 and 2026.
+Focus on the most recent information available.
 Include key facts, notable recent developments, and cite the sources you use.

 4. Improve Something You’ve Already Written